global-asp/asp-source/en/0263_queen-of-soweto-the-story-of-basetsana-kumalo.md

 in a township called Soweto.
 She was her parents' third daughter.
-They named her Basetsana, which means “girls”.
+They named her Basetsana, which means "girls".
 In Tswana culture, calling your daughter that means your next child will be a boy.
 This actually happened.
 Her parents'